 - Adjourn to the Tea House for chat and refreshments (optional).

-Session plans for the weeks ahead (note session start moved to 09:30 from May 2016)
+Session plans for the weeks ahead - NOTE session start reverts to 10 am from 26 November

 |22 Oct||8, 12, 16 mins on 3 different hills at tempo effort|